fasyakhuza/monoHbb/DDB-Mistag-SF-new/README.md

 python mergeEandMu.py -Y year -a AnalysisRange
 ```

-For year, you can use 2017 or 2018
+For `year`, you can use 2017 or 2018

-For AnalysisRange, you can change it with:
+For `AnalysisRange`, you can change it with:
 * Inclusive
 * PT-200-350
 * PT-250-500